|

 reciting the words of the ceremonyWolfram was too far away

-to hear but he knew it was something about her being ready to
+to hear, but he knew it was something about her being ready to

 protect the runt should any harm befall his parents.
-I wonder

-Though he could not remember ever having seen a female sponsor
+of the ceremony, though he could not remember ever having

-wear a sword before.
+seen a female sponsor wear a sword before.

-Wolfram leant back against the wall and weighed his options.
+He leaned back against the wall and weighed his options.

-If I take the elf all I will get is four hundred gold pieces,
+If I take the elf, all I will get is four hundred gold pieces,

 though Herzog is a good customer, and I can always have the woman

 afterwards.
-If I take the woman as a hostage I might get as much
+If I take the woman as a hostage, I might get as much

 as two thousand gold pieces if I handle it rightbut only